 Identify the first level of requirements of the need, that is, some characteristic of the need that determines whether the customer is happy with the need.

 Drill down to more detailed level(s) of the requirement if necessary.

 During the Define phase, the project team creates the first of several process maps.
 A process map is a picture of the current steps in the process targeted for improvement.

-This tool will be used during the Analysis stage of DMAIC.
-The project team will review data collected during the Measure stage of DMAIC.
+This tool is used during the Analysis stage of DMAIC.
+The project team reviews data collected during the Measure stage of DMAIC.

-It is often suggested that the data be organized into graphs or charts to more easily understand what the data is saying about the process.
+It is often suggested that the data be organized into graphs or charts, which makes it easier to understand, what the data is saying about the process.

-Data is of two types - Discrete data ( go/no go, fail or pass ) and continuous data ( time, hight etc.).
-For continuous data presentation, the best tool
+Data is of two types - Discrete data (go/no go, fail or pass) and Continuous data ( time, hight etc.).

-When dealing with discrete data, the project team should create reason codes for why a defect occurs and count and categorize the data into these reason codes and a preto chart should be prepared.
+When dealing with discrete data, the project team should create reason codes for why a defect occurs, and count and categorize the data into these reason codes and a pareto chart should be prepared.